9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 An aboriginal man standing in front of cart of wine bottles

-Aboriginal millet wine vendor in Wulai
+Indigenous millet wine vendor in Wulai

-Pretty much all the places I mentioned above for trying aboriginal food also sell these wines.
+Pretty much all the places I mentioned above for trying Indiginous food also sell these wines.
 Often there are stalls where you can sample several kinds before buying a bottle.
 I’ve also seen other wines and distilled liquor at these stalls, such as distilled taro liquor.

-Do an Aboriginal Cooking Class
+Do an Indiginous Cooking Class

 Close up of an aboriginal Taiwanese dish, which is chunks of fried pork and onion served in a bamboo tube

-Aboriginal salted pork in bamboo tube
+Salted pork in bamboo tube

 The Taitung-government page HelloTaitung also lists several food-related tours and experiences in Taitung.

-Take a Tour to an Aboriginal Village
+Take a Tour to an Indigenous Village

 A female Taiwanese aboriginal farmer walking between crops on a farm

-Aboriginal-run organic farm I visited at Bunun Leisure Farm
+Bunun Leisure Farm

 That way you can also learn more about their culture while visiting, instead of just showing up on your own with no way to communicate with them.

-From Hsinchu, you can do this day tour to Smangus village of the Atayal tribe (Klook / KKday), often considered Taiwan’s most remote aboriginal village and the last one to get power.
+From Hsinchu, you can do this day tour to Smangus village of the Atayal (Klook / KKday), often considered Taiwan’s most remote village and the last one to get power.
 It is also Taiwan’s only cooperative community.

-Last but not least, you can arrange custom tours to aboriginal communities through local operators such as Life of Taiwan.
+Last but not least, you can arrange custom tours to Indigenous communities through local operators such as Life of Taiwan.
 Read more about them in my guide to the best tour packages in Taiwan.

-Spend a night in an Aboriginal Village
+Spend a night in an Indigenous Village

 Blue-green river in Wulai with some buildings alongside it